Teams On The Streets

 LeedsBID’s own distinct branded welcome to Leeds which has quickly become an identifiable and valuable city centre resource

-- a high quality professional meet and greet team of 13 providing a warm, friendly and knowledgeable welcome to all city users
+- a high quality professional meet and greet team providing a warm, friendly and knowledgeable welcome to all city users

 - human signposts who add value with their expert city knowledge